tomdot-dev/smoothies/README.md

 Note: It differs with the above one as the taste of pineapple is much more mellow/subdued, but nonetheless present

+## Carrot, Pineapple, Mango, and Passion fruit

+- 250g banana
+- 60g carrots
+- 40g pineapple
+- 30g mango
+- 20g passionfruit
+- 6oz milk

+Notes:
+- Carrots/pineapple/mango/passion fruit came from a prepackaged frozen mix
+- Even though the quantity of carrots is high in comparison of other fruits, the taste is actually quite faint
+- Surprisingly, it tastes good

 ## Forest fruits

 - 250g banana